microsoft/ForBeginners/README.md

-# Microsoft For Beginners Template
+# For Beginners: The Demo Template

 > [!IMPORTANT]
 > This README is meant as guidance for **users** of this template.
 When you instantiate the template to start a new project, please replace this README.md with the version found in `docs/README.md` and fill that in to reflect your topic instead.
 If you are retrofitting an existing repository, then simply read the guidance here to understand how to apply these tactics (and ensure your repository is connected into the larger inititaive)